Anterior Growth Guidance Appliance

 • More confidence

-Some others choose to undergo RAGGA treatment because they suffer sleep apnea or from temporomandibular joint disorder, also known as TMJD.
-TMJD develops because there is stress on the jaw joints because the upper and lower jaws are unbalanced.
-TMJD is a common, and often painful, condition than can cause a clicking or popping in the jaws, jaw stiffness, loss of jaw function, headaches and migraines, ear pain, vertigo, and pain in the neck, back and shoulders.
-Severe cases of TMJD may require surgical treatment.
-By helping the jaws reach their full genetic potential, stress on the jaw joints is reduced, allowing patients to live the life they deserve — pain free!
+Additionally, some individuals choose this treatment to address sleep apnea or temporomandibular joint disorder (TMJD).
+TMJD occurs due to stress on the jaw joints caused by an imbalance between the upper and lower jaws.
+This condition can lead to symptoms such as clicking or popping in the jaws, jaw stiffness, limited jaw function, headaches and migraines, ear pain, vertigo, and pain in the neck, back, and shoulders.
+In severe cases, surgical intervention may be necessary.
+By helping the jaws reach their full potential, this treatment reduces stress on the jaw joints, allowing patients to live a pain-free life.

-When the upper jaw does not reach its proper size or the lower jaw is set too far back, the airway is also undersized and the nasal passages can be affected.
-A consequence of having a small airway is that sleep breathing conditions such as obstructive sleep apnea can develop.
-Sleep apnea is a dangerous health condition that affects more than 22 million Americans and is characterized by interruptions in breathing during sleep.
-Many individuals living with sleep apnea are also undiagnosed or untreated, which can contribute to an increased risk of serious health conditions such as diabetes, heart disease, high blood pressure, some forms of cancer, Alzheimer’s disease, cognitive problems and mood disorders, including depression and anxiety.
+when the upper jaw fails to reach its proper size or the lower jaw is set too far back, the airway can become constricted, potentially leading to sleep breathing disorders like obstructive sleep apnea.
+Sleep apnea is a serious health condition affecting millions of Americans, characterized by interruptions in breathing during sleep.
+It is often undiagnosed or untreated, increasing the risk of various health problems such as diabetes, heart disease, high blood pressure, certain cancers, Alzheimer’s disease, cognitive impairments, and mood disorders like depression and anxiety.

 Consequences of Jaw Development Issues